All-Terrain Vehicles and SnowmobilesChange

 If you are 16 or 17 and want to drive a snowmobile or an all-terrain vehicle, you must have a training certificateThis document attests that a person under 18 years of age has the competence and knowledge required to operate an off-road vehicle..

-The certificate is issued after completing the mandatory training that all new drivers should ideally undergo, regardless of their age.
+The certificate is issued after completing the mandatory training that all new drivers should follow, regardless of their age.

 Note that for complementary information on the rules you must follow when riding a trail bike in parks and on trails, you can contact the Fédération québécoise des motos hors route or refer to their website.
 The Fédération can also let you know which of Québec’s federated trails you can ride on with your trail bike.

-A certificate of competence and knowledge is not required to drive a recreational off-road vehicle because you can only drive that type of vehicle if you are 18 or older.
+A training certificate is not required to drive a recreational off-road vehicle because you can only drive that type of vehicle if you are 18 or older.

 If you are 16 or 17 and live outside Québec

-You do not need to obtain a certificate of competence and knowledge, provided you hold a driver’s licence issued by the appropriate authority in your home jurisdiction (e.g. an Ontario driver’s licence).
+You do not need to obtain a training certificate, provided you hold a driver’s licence issued by the appropriate authority in your home jurisdiction (e.g. an Ontario driver’s licence).